 - He signed the bill admitting Alaska as the 49th state and Hawaii as the 50th on July 7, 1958, and March 18, 1959, respectively.

 - On January 3, 1961, ties with Cuba ended after Eisenhower tasked the CIA with training Cuban exiles and overthrowing Fidel Castro.
-In 1953 to 1954, he ordered the CIA to depose the leaders in Iran, Guatemala, and Republic of Congo due to the spread of Communism.
+From 1953 to 1954, he ordered the CIA to depose the leaders in Iran, Guatemala, and the Republic of Congo due to the spread of Communism.